alextanhongpin/go-prometheus/README.md

 ### Importing existing dashboard using terraform

+First, `cd terraform/`.

-First, add the new resource inside the `provider.tf`:
+Then, add the new resource inside the `provider.tf`:

 ```tf
 resource "grafana_dashboard" "another_dashboard" {